yashvicoded/FoodLoop/README.md

 ## FoodLoop: AI-Powered Food Waste Reduction ♻️

-**FoodLoop** is an AI-powered system designed to reduce food waste in retail environments.
-This project was developed as part of a February 2026 hackathon.
+**FoodLoop** is an AI-powered retail ecosystem that prevents food waste through real-time detection and automated redistribution.

 ### 📂 Project Structure

 This repository is organized as a monorepo:

 * **`foodloop-frontend/`**: The React/Vite web application built with Tailwind CSS.
-* **`foodloop-backend/`**: The server-side logic and API, integrating with Firebase and Supabase.
+* **`foodloop-backend/`**: The server-side logic and API, integrating with Firebase.
 ---

 ### 🚀 Getting Started